Bet Shira Congregation: Customs

 The congregation is a conservative synagogue and is affiliated with the United Synagogue of Conservative Judaism.
 As implied by its name (House of Song), Bet Shira values music and its incorporation into daily and ritual life.
-Although regular services are held in traditional style, without musical instruments, is a custom of the synagogue to conduct services throughout the year accompanied by musical instruments.
+Although regular services are held in traditional style, without musical instruments, it is a custom of the synagogue to conduct services throughout the year accompanied by musical instruments.

-Anti-semitic attack
+Anti-semitic attacks

 In February 1988, an improperly drawn swastika and anti-Semitic slogans and "Jesus Lives; You Can't Kill Him" and "Accept Hitler, Respect Christ" were plastered across the synagogue, and 30 windows were smashed.
 In response, a neighboring church put a Star of David on its lawn, and its parish donated $1,000 towards repairing the windows.
 Miami Sunset High School students painted over the anti-Semitic slurs spray-painted by the vandals.
 Four teenagers, three of whom were football players at Miami Palmetto High School, were sentenced for having vandalized the synagogue to 200 hours of community service and ordered to pay the $14,800 ($ today) in damages.

 Two years later, on five occasions in six weeks vandals shot at windows at the synagogue.
 Three teenagers, two of them students at Palmetto High School, were arrested for shooting out the windows.